simbabque/simbabque.github.io/content/talks.md

 * [Perl Weekly Challenge Lightning Talk](https://www.youtube.com/watch?v=GEaw9sWC2yk) &ndash; A quick intro to the [Perl Weekly Challenge](https://theweeklychallenge.org/).
 Recorded on my phone at Barcelona Perl and friends 2019.

+* [Github Workflows for CPAN modules](https://www.youtube.com/watch?v=1d-IXMziw_k) &ndash; An introduction to Github Actions, how to use them for CPAN modules and what their eco system has to offer for Perl.
+Recorded at the [German Perl/Raku Workshop 2023](https://act.yapc.eu/gpw2023/talk/7837).

+* [A DBIC::Debacle](https://www.youtube.com/watch?v=Zum9kcKy578) &ndash; DBIx::Class relationships are complicated if you run a slighly unconventional database schema.
+I explain how this turns into a foot gun at `$work` sometimes, and how to do it properly anyway.
+[Recorded at the German Perl/Raku Workshop 2023](https://act.yapc.eu/gpw2023/talk/7836).

 In German
 ---